-Farming in the quiet of rural Dallas, just west of Charlotte, North Carolina, we raise organic produce, a laying flock, turkeys, geese, heritage hogs, autumn meat chickens, and a diverse plant nursery.
-Beef cattle will range our pastures this spring.
+Farming in the quiet of rural Dallas, just west of Charlotte, North Carolina, we raise organic produce, a laying flock, turkeys, geese, heritage hogs, beef cattle, seasonal meat chickens, and a diverse plant nursery.

 We’re grateful to share a love for sustainably stewarding the land.
 We invite you to visit our farmstead for homestead consulting, homegrown goods, and a breath of country air.